Bardo National Museum attack: Aftermath

-According to analyst Rita Katz of the SITE Intelligence Group, holders of Twitter accounts associated with ISIL were overjoyed at the attack, urging Tunisians to "follow their brothers".
+According to analyst Rita Katz of the SITE Intelligence Group, holders of Twitter accounts associated with IS were overjoyed at the attack, urging Tunisians to "follow their brothers".
 The day following the attack, the Islamic State group issued a statement claiming responsibility for the incident and promising further attacks.
 Meanwhile, a Twitter account linked to the Islamic State published a photograph of one of the Italian victims; the image, showing Francesco Caldara, has a red cross drawn on it and the words: "Crusader Crushed."

 Anti-terrorism protests began in central Tunis after the attack, with crowds reportedly chanting, "Tunisia is free, terrorism out."
 On 24 March, nearly a week after the attack, the museum held a ceremonial reopening.
 Simultaneously, thousands of Tunisians and tourists staged a march in Tunis to show their solidarity with the slain victims.

 On 29 March, tens of thousands of demonstrators, along with French President François Hollande, Italian Prime Minister Matteo Renzi, and several other world leaders, marched in Tunis under the slogan The World Is Bardo (Le Monde est Bardo) to protest terrorism.

 Victims

 When the attack ended, nineteen foreign tourists, including four Italians, three French nationals, three Japanese, three Polish nationals, two Spaniards, two Colombians (including one with dual Australian citizenship), one Russian, and one British national were found to have been killed.
-A Tunisian police officer, and two perpetrators were also reported dead.
+A Tunisian police officer and two perpetrators were also reported dead.
 On 28 March, an injured French woman, Huguette Dupeu, died of her wounds at a hospital.

 Over 50 other people were injured, many of them foreign tourists.
-MSC Crociere S.A. reported that nine of its guests had been killed, and twelve were injured; six visitors, all from MSC Splendida, including two Spaniards, one Belgian, one British national, one French national, and one Japanese were killed.
+MSC Crociere S.A. reported that nine of its passengers had been killed, and twelve were injured; the dead included two Spaniards, one Belgian, one British national, one French national and one Japanese.
 The cruise company said that it would not schedule any further visits to the Port of La Goulette in 2015, choosing Malta as a replacement.